-The basic idea behind the second part of this assumption is that the $P_l$ are subspaces in which we expect $f$ to be well approximated, i.e.\ the best approximation error decreases rapidly in $l$.
+\begin{itemize} \item[•] Let $0 = k_0 < k_1 \leq k_2 \leq \ldots $ be a sequence of sampling ratios and $0 = N_0 < N_1 \leq N_2 \leq N_3 \leq \ldots$ be a sequence of integers such that $M_l = k_l N_l$ for $l = 0,1,2,\ldots$. \item[•] Let $P_1 \subseteq P_2 \subseteq P_3 \subseteq \cdots \subset L^2(D,\tau)$ be a nested sequence of finite-dimensional subspaces of dimensions $\dim(P_l) = N_l$ and $\psi_1,\psi_2,\ldots$ be functions such that $P_l = \spn \{ \psi_{i} \}^{N_l}_{i=1}$ for $l = 1,2,\ldots$. \end{itemize} Note that the subspaces $P_l$ may either be defined beforehand or generated adaptively during GDAS.
+The idea behind the second part of this setup is that the $P_l$ are subspaces in which we expect $f$ to be well approximated, i.e.\ the best approximation error decreases rapidly in $l$.
 In this paper, we consider the case where the subspaces are defined \textit{a priori} beforehand.
-However, it is also possible to generate them adaptively, typically in a greedy manner (see, e.g., \cite{cohen2018multivariate,migliorati2015adaptive,migliorati2019adaptive}).
+However, it is also possible to generate them adaptively.
+For example, in the case of polynomial approximation, one often does this in a greedy manner.
+Here, $P_l$ is a polynomial subspace spanned by polynomials with multi-indices in a given set $S_l \subset \bbN^d_0$.
+At step $l$, the computed approximation $\tilde{f}_l \in P_l$ is used to estimate the polynomial coefficients for indices lying on the so-called \textit{reduced margin} of $S_l$.
+Then, the indices corresponding to the largest coefficients in magnitude are used to construct the next index set $S_{l+1}$ and corresponding polynomial subspace $P_{l+1}$.
+See, e.g., \cite{cohen2018multivariate,migliorati2015adaptive,migliorati2019adaptive} for further information.